 Jessica Ayers, Doctoral Student, Social Psychology, Department of Psychology.

 Jessica obtained her bachelor’s degrees in psychology and anthropology and her master’s degree in experimental psychology from California State University, Fullerton.
 She is broadly interested in evolutionary approaches to women’s social behavior with an emphasis on investigating factors that lead to women’s intrasexual cooperation and competition.
 Specifically, Jessica is interested in studying the influence of competitive motives at different points during a woman’s life as well as the situational influences that differentiate when women may compete or cooperate with same-sex peers.

-Andrés obtained his bachelor’s degree with a major in psychology and a minor in political science from DePauw University.
+Andres is a Graduate Student Researcher in the Department of Psychology at Arizona State University.
+He obtained his bachelor’s degree with a major in psychology and a minor in political science from DePauw University.
 He is broadly interested in integrating an evolutionary framework with cognitive science methodologies to address questions about human social cognition and behavior.
-Specifically, his focus is centered on the interaction between the human drives to compete and to cooperate.
-This includes studying the stability and malleability of these drives as well as the contextual and individual factors that stimulate or dampen competition and cooperation.
+Specifically, Andres is investigating the cognitive mechanisms underlying cooperation, rule breaking, and risk management.

 Amy Boddy, PhD, Post-doctoral Fellow

 Dr. Boddy has a PhD in Molecular Biology and Genetics from Wayne State University, School of Medicine.
 Dr. Boddy works on the applications of life history evolution to cancer.
 This includes both cellular evolution in neoplams and the role of life history evolution in cancer suppression.